 Dorsey is a multi-discipline, multi-office law firm that offers unique advantages to the participants in an infrastructure transaction:

-- With 19 offices and over 550 attorneys, we have the size, depth, and geographical coverage to assist with transactions throughout the country.
+- With offices across the United States, Canada, Europe and the Asia-Pacific region, we have the size, depth, and geographical coverage to assist with transactions throughout the country.

 - We have a strong background and practice in municipal finance and project finance, which are the core of many infrastructure transactions.
 From New York to Hawaii, from Alaska to New Mexico, Dorsey’s infrastructure experience extends across the United States, and internationally.

 - In the past 5 years alone, Dorsey attorneys have participated in the issuance of more than $24 billion of tax-exempt obligations in 24 states.

 - Our public finance lawyers have a wealth of experience in dealing with the tax issues of infrastructure transactions.

 - Dorsey’s Infrastructure group brings together lawyers with the essential knowledge to guide a successful public-private partnership.